Speck of Chaos: Conclusions

-Our studies demonstrate that the correlation hole and the distribution of off-diagonal elements of local observables can both detect chaos in the presence of symmetries.
+In integrable quantum systems with many interacting particles, a local perturbation applied to a single site can be enough for the onset of chaos.
+Such small changes to a Hamiltonian calls for indicators that can detect chaos in the presence of symmetries, such as the correlation hole and the distribution of off-diagonal elements of local observables.
 These two methods combined may assist the identification of subspaces and the search for integrable models.
-As an indicator of chaos, the correlation hole has the advantage of being a dynamical tool.